José Mujica: Political positions

-Mujica's political ideology has evolved over the years from orthodox to pragmatist.
-In recent times he has expressed a desire for a more flexible political left.

-His speaking style and manner is credited as part of his growing popularity since the late 1990s, especially among rural and poor sectors of the population.
-He has been variously described as an "antipolitician" and a man who "speaks the language of the people" while also receiving criticism for untimely or inappropriate remarks.
-Unlike president Vázquez, who vetoed a bill put forward by parliament that would make abortions legal, Mujica has stated that should it come before him in the future, he would not veto such a bill.
-In the sphere of international relations, he hopes to further negotiations and agreements between the European Union and the regional trade bloc Mercosur, of which Uruguay is a founding member.
+Mujica's political ideology evolved over the years from orthodox to pragmatist.
+In later years he expressed a desire for a more flexible political left.
+His speaking style and manner were credited as part of his growing popularity since the late 1990s, especially among rural and poor sectors of the population.
+He was variously described as an "antipolitician" and a man who "speaks the language of the people" while also receiving criticism for untimely or inappropriate remarks.
+Unlike President Vázquez, who vetoed a bill put forward by parliament that would make abortions legal, Mujica stated that were it to come before him in the future, he would not veto such a bill.
+In the sphere of international relations, he hoped to further negotiations and agreements between the European Union and the regional trade bloc Mercosur, of which Uruguay is a founding member.
 On the Uruguay River pulp mill dispute between Argentina and Uruguay, Mujica was more conciliatory toward the Argentine government than the previous administration, and in 2010 the two nations ended their long-running dispute and signed an agreement detailing an environmental monitoring plan of the river and the setting up of a binational commission.
-Good personal relations between Mujica and Argentinian counterpart Cristina Kirchner helped lead to the accord.
-Other bilateral issues remain unsolved, including the dredging of the shared access channel of the River Plate.
+Good personal relations between Mujica and Argentinian counterpart Cristina Fernández de Kirchner helped lead to the accord.
+Other bilateral issues remained unsolved, including the dredging of the shared access channel of the River Plate.

-He was close to Venezuelan President Hugo Chávez, whom he considered to be "the most generous ruler I have ever known."
+He was close to Venezuelan President Hugo Chávez, whom he considered to be "the most generous ruler I have ever known".
 In 2011, he spoke out against the military operations launched by several Western countries against Libya.

-Asked about Brazilian President Lula da Silva's decision to receive Mahmoud Ahmadinejad, he answered it was a "genius move" because "The more Iran is fenced in, the worse it will be for the rest of the world."
+When asked about Brazilian President Lula da Silva's decision to warmly welcome Iranian leader Mahmoud Ahmadinejad, he answered it was a "genius move" because "the more Iran is fenced in, the worse it will be for the rest of the world".